MichaelCurrin/coding-blog/_posts/2019-10-15-static-site-cms-tools.md

 >
 > Invite your team to create content in a rich UI.
 Their updates get committed back without merge conflicts.

-This come with a few templates and allows you to choose a language.
 Forestry does not actually build or host your website - it just a pretty CMS view which controls users and editing of content.
 It does have a preview mode for fast building on a private randomized URL.

-I like this and ound this experience similar to the Jekyll Admin view but with more functionality.
+I like this and found this experience similar to the Jekyll Admin view, but with more functionality.

-Free for use with one user.
+Their is a free tier - [pricing](https://forestry.io/pricing/).

+Foresty supports a few site generators ([list](https://forestry.io/docs/faqs/glossary/static-site-generators/)), summarized here below and grouped by language.

+- JavaScript
+    - Next JS
+    - Vue-based
+        - Vue JS
+        - Nuxt JS
+        - VuePress
+    - Gatsby
+    - Eleventy
+- Ruby
+    - Jekyll
+- Go
+    - Hugo

+Forestry has some great quickstart options, covering a couple of the languages.

 ## Siteleaf